stefankolb/work-core/source/class/core/readme.md

-Essential features for developing with JavaScript
+A collection of the most essential features for developing applications and services with JavaScript.